The ABC’s of Medicare

 Medicare Supplement Plans or (Medigap Plans)

 Medicare supplement plans provide a more predictable out-of- pocket cost option, while helping fill the gaps in your Medicare Part A and B coverage.
+Medicare Supplement plans have national coverage.
+All Doctors and Hospitals that accept Medicare Patients are available to you nationally.
 Medicare Supplement plans are organized by letter (A, B, C, D, F, G, K, L, M, and N).
+See Chart.
 When purchasing a Medicare Supplement plan, seniors should carefully review the difference between the plans and what is and is not covered.
+Medicare Supplement plans require a monthly premium in addition to the Part B premium and do not include Prescription Drug Coverage, Vision Coverage, Dental Coverage or Hearing Coverage.
+There is no underwriting during your initial election period.
+You may make changes anytime during the year but you will need to expect to answer medical questions and go through underwriting to make these changes.